 Nonlinear dynamics are ubiquitous in natural and artificial systems.
 From climate, to lasers, viral dynamics and complex ecosystems.
 Our Lab is interested in the study of nonlinear systems, focusing on the dynamics and transitions in biological sciences and biomedicine.
 We use tools from dynamical systems theory and statistical physics to comprehend the mechanisms behind the dynamics and changes of states in nonlinear systems.
 Specially, we are interested in bifurcation phenomena governing complex biological systems.

-Our lab is doing research in different scientific disciplines under the umbrella of nonlinear dynamics.
-To achieve our goals, the NoDE Lab is supported by a big network of enthusiastic collaborators specialised in dynamical systems, applied mathematics, systems and synthetic biology, as well as in field and theoretical ecology.
+Our lab, which is part of the Mathematical Biology Group at the Centre de Recerca Matemàtica, is doing research in different scientific disciplines in Biology under the umbrella of nonlinear dynamics.
+To achieve our goals, the NoDE Lab is supported by a big network of enthusiastic collaborators working on dynamics, applied mathematics, systems and synthetic biology, as well as in field and theoretical ecology.

 “Scientists are perennially aware that it is best not to trust theory until it is confirmed by evidence.
 It is equally true . . . that it is best not to put too much faith in facts until they have been confirmed by theory.”